Serapeum of Saqqara: Necho II

+An Apis stele at the Serapium commemorated the death of an Apis bull in Year 16 of pharaoh Necho II, 26th Dynasty.
+This bull was about 17 years old at the time ("16 years, 7 months, and 17 days", according to the stele).

 Cambyses II

 A sarcophagus dedicated by Cambyses II obstructs the original entrance way to the Greater Vaults.

 According to Herodotus, when Cambyses II returned to Memphis, the people were celebrating.
 Cambyses asked the local rulers why they had not done so on his previous arrival, they explained that the Egyptians rejoiced not because of him, but a god—the Apis—that had revealed himself.
 Judging this to be a lie, he put them all to death.
 Next, the priests were summoned before him, who gave the same account.
 Thus he ordered the Apis to be brought.
 On its arrival, Cambyses drew his dagger and stabbed the calf in the stomach and smote its thigh.
 He laughed: "Wretched wights, are these your gods, creatures of flesh and blood that can feel weapons of iron?
 That is a god worthy of the Egyptians.
 But for you, you shall suffer for making me your laughing-stock."
 The priests were punished and the festival ended.
 The Apis died of the leg wound and was buried without Cambyses' knowledge.

 Depuydt argues that the aforementioned sarcophagus was that for the predecessor of the Apis Cambyses allegedly slew, giving several reasons to corroborate Herodotus' story: